DevCTx/Model_View_Architectures/2_Model/Model.md

 In software architecture, the **“Model”** represents the data and the business logic of the application. \
 It encapsulates the rules and operations related to the main functionalities of the application.

-Separating the model from the rest of the application allows for a clear distinction between data manipulation and user interface issues.
+Separating the model from the rest of the application allows for a clear **distinction between data manipulation and user interface issues**.

-It develops a more efficient teamwork by allowing parts to be edited independently of the others.
-This makes it easier to test, debug, evolve, and reuse the code, improving maintainability and readability, and makes the code clearer, even if it is sometimes necessary to add components for integrating it.
+It develops a more **efficient teamwork** by allowing parts to be edited independently of the others.
+This makes it easier to **test**, **debug**, **evolve**, and **reuse the code**, improving maintainability and readability, and makes the **code clearer**, even if it is sometimes necessary to add components for integrating it.

 ---